alemar11/ios-watchos-tvos-macos-resources/README.md

 * [IHKeyboardAvoiding](https://github.com/IdleHandsApps/IHKeyboardAvoiding) - IHKeyboardAvoiding is an elegant solution for keeping any UIView visible when the keyboard is being shown - no UIScrollView required!.
 * [IQKeyboardManager](https://github.com/hackiftekhar/IQKeyboardManager) - Codeless drop-in universal library allows to prevent issues of keyboard sliding up and cover UITextField/UITextView.
 * [LCNumberInputView](https://github.com/sinss/LCNumberInputView)
+* [MMNumberKeyboard](https://github.com/matmartinez/MMNumberKeyboard) - A simple keyboard to use with numbers and, optionally, a decimal point.
 * [NgKeyboardTracker](https://github.com/meiwin/NgKeyboardTracker) - Objective-C library for tracking keyboard in iOS apps.
 * [PEAR-KeyboardNotification](https://github.com/HirokiUmatani/PEAR-KeyboardNotification-iOS) - It is keyboard notification for ios.
 * [UIViewController-KeyboardAnimation](https://github.com/Just-/UIViewController-KeyboardAnimation) - Working with iOS keyboard demands a lot of duplicated code.
 This category allows you to declare your animations with smooth keyboard animation timing and write very little code.